 Summer school is not always available for students.
 Summer school options and credit recovery options should be discussed with counselors.
-Each high school has a variety of opportunities for students to recover or make up credit for on-time graduation.
+Each high school has a variety of opportunities for students to recover

 TEXTBOOKS

 Board-approved textbooks are provided free of charge for each subject or class.
 Books must be covered by the student, as directed by the teacher, and treated with care.
 A student who is issued a damaged book should report the damage to the teacher.
 Any student failing to return a book issued by the school or damaging a book issued by the school may be charged to replace the book.